Personal Injury Lawyer

 Do you ever see or suspect that certain judges show favoritism along gender, race, age, etc?

-Asked by Jamie Marz over 11 years ago
+Asked by Jamie Marz almost 12 years ago

 Actually, I'm glad I can answer no to this question.
 I really haven't noticed this before although I have seen favoritism from Judges before.
 Usually though, that favoritisim is because a Judge may have a better relationship with one attorney over the other, or may dislike an attorney for the way he's behaved in his courtroom before.
 I've also seen Judges show favoritism towards witnesses before, but I believe that was really just based on the witness either being really likeable or the witness lying through their teeth.
 Thankfully, nothing to do with gender, race or age.